superfly/docs/app-guides/supercronic.html.md

 ## Deploy &amp; scale the new processes

-Now that we've added `superchronic` to our `Dockerfile`, put the `crontab` at the root of our project folder, and reconfigured the `fly.toml` file, we're ready to deploy to production.
+Now that we've added `supercronic` to our `Dockerfile`, put the `crontab` at the root of our project folder, and reconfigured the `fly.toml` file, we're ready to deploy to production.

 ```
 $ fly deploy